genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 For my initial exploration of Joplin on FreeBSD, please refer to the [previous post](/playing-with-bsd/application/joplin-on-freebsd).

 ## Target Version
-The current target version of this article is Joplin Electron release v1.0.185 (Feb 2020).
+The current target version of this article is Joplin Electron release v1.0.187 (Mar 2020).
 ![Joplin Version](/images/howto-use-joplin-on-freebsd/JoplinVersion.png)

 ## Building Joplin